bilias/rqwatch/docs/UPGRADE_1.8_plus.md

 # verify php modules
 composer check-platform-reqs

-# Check and perform Database updates
+# Check and perform Database updates on one API server only.
+Schema changes
+# replicate on Galera.
+If you run multiple API servers and each one with a separate DB,
+# then you must run it on all API servers.
 ./bin/cli.php db:migrate

 # needed if you have run it in the past